nickdotht/sema-jibu-core/README.md

 Follow those steps to deploy this app in production mode:

-* Assuming you are in the root folder of this project
+* Assuming you are in the root directory of this project
 * Install client dependencies: `cd report_client && yarn`
 * Build the client: `yarn build`
 * Create a new `public_react` folder into the server directory: `mkdir ../report_server/public_react`
 * Copy the entire build folder from react_client/build to the report_server/public_react folder:
      `cp -rf ./build ../report_server/public_react`
 * Switch to server directory: `cd ../report_server`
-* Create a .env file from the example .env file: `cp .example-env .env`
-* Edit .env file with the right information, follow the [instructions below](#env-files)
+* Follow [the instructions below](#env-files) to create the environment variables file needed by the project
 * Install server dependencies: `yarn`
 * Start the server with Pm2: `pm2 start bin/www --name sema-server`.
 Name it however you want so you can easily refer to it later
 * Get your server IP address: `curl icanhazip.com`